Ehlers-Danlos Syndrome and knee replacement complications

 - Due to persistent instability, fluoroscopy-guided knee examination demonstrated significant medial and lateral instability.
 The decision was made to undergo a revision total knee replacement to a thicker implant.
 Postoperative satisfaction was again reported as good.

-- In June 2017, she cam back to the doctor’s office with recurrent progressive instability of the right knee.
+- In June 2017, she came back to the doctor’s office with recurrent progressive instability of the right knee.
 The left knee was still stable.
-During examination, the knee again proved unstable in both varus and valgus stress.
+During the examination, the knee again proved unstable in both varus and valgus stress.